Fede-Rausa/SeriousSidebarJekyll/docs/index.md

 # jekyll-theme-zendesk-garden

-A Jekyll theme using Zendesk Garden design patterns.
+A Jekyll theme with a sidebar easy to use.

 This is was initially possible thanks to the following awesome libraries: